duke-compsci308-spring2016/lab_rps/DESIGN.md

 ###Class 1 - Game Class

-* HashSet of Objects (RPS Choice Objects)
+* HashMap of Strings to Objects (RPS Choice Objects)

-* Method that takes in 2 RPS Choice Objects, returns a String for which RPS Choice wins or blank String if they tie.
+* getWinner() Method that takes in 2 RPS Choice Objects, returns a String for which RPS Choice wins or blank String if they tie.

-* Constructor takes in HashSet of RPS Objects
+* Constructor takes in HashMap of RPS Objects

-* Step method that takes user input,
+* begin() method
+	- Prompts user for two Strings
+	- uses HashMap to find RPS Choice objects
+	- checks which RPS Choice object wins using getWinner()
+	- loops

 ###Class 2 - Main Class

 * Main method
 	- reads in stuff from file
-	- creates the RPS Choice objects
+	- creates the RPS Choice objects and adds to HashMap
-	- adds them HashSet
-	- creates new instance of Game Class.
+	- initializes new instance of Game Class with HashMap
+	- game.begin()

 ###Class 3 - RPS Choice Class